tverstraten/harvest-forward/src/plugins/rdbms-basic/README.md

 # RDBMS Plugin

 This plugin includes a number of model classes to define the shape of data to define a relational database.
-It also includes a generic base harvestor and some transformers for rationalizing information about a relational database.
+It also includes a generic base harvester and some transformers for rationalizing information about a relational database.

 The model classes available are: